jrouwe/JoltPhysics.js/README.md

 Almost everything else can be destroyed straight after it has been passed to Jolt.
 [An example that shows how to properly clean up using Jolt is here](https://github.com/jrouwe/JoltPhysics.js/blob/main/Examples/proper_cleanup.html).

+## Projects using JoltPhysics.js

+* [Babylon.js plugin](https://github.com/PhoenixIllusion/babylonjs-jolt-physics-plugin) - A plugin that replaces the default physics engine with Jolt.
+* [react-three-jolt](https://github.com/pmndrs/react-three-jolt) - Wraps Jolt to make it easy to use in react.

 ## License

 The project is distributed under the [MIT license](LICENSE).